Upper Burnie

-Upper Burnie is a residential locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
+Upper Burnie is a residential locality in the local government area (LGA) of Burnie in Tasmania, Australia.
 The locality is about 3 km south of the town of Burnie.
-The 2016 census recorded a population of 1821 for the state suburb of Upper Burnie.
+As at the 2021 census it a population of 1,891.

-It is a suburb of Burnie in north-west Tasmania.
-It is situated on the hill above Burnie accessed via Mount Street.

 History

 Upper Burnie was gazetted as a locality in 1966.

 Geography

 Alexander Creek forms part of the eastern boundary.

 Road infrastructure

 Route B18 (Mount Street) runs through from north-west to south-east.

 Education

-The Upper Burnie Primary School existed up until 2009 until it was merged with Acton and Brooklyn Primary Schools and a new school was built on the grounds of the Parklands High School.
+Upper Burnie Primary School existed up until 2009 until it was merged with Acton and Brooklyn Primary Schools and a new school was built on the grounds of the Parklands High School.